About YLC

 Program Coordinator

 Sihyeon was born and raised in Busan, Korea but moved to Seoul when he was 20.
 He lived in Seoul for over 10 years.
 Sihyeon graduated from Kookmin University with a degree in Law.
-He worked in the music industry for the past 8 years.
-He moved to the Yukon in February, 2024 and recently joined the YLC team to help with the development of the new Food Truck initiative, putting his barista skills to work.
-Sihyeon loves to work out and make music in his free time.
+He worked in the music industry for 8 years.
+He moved to the Yukon in February 2024, and joined the YLC team to help with the development of the new Food Truck initiative, putting his barista skills to work.
+Sihyeon is currently working with the N.E.S.T program.
+In his free time, Sihyeon loves to work out and make music.

 Nava Taghvai